-We are pleased to announce the SoCal Bioinformatics Hackathon.
+We are pleased to announce the second installment of the SoCal Bioinformatics Hackathon.

 Working groups of five to six individuals will be formed into five to eight teams.
-These teams will build pipelines and tools to analyze large datasets within a cloud infrastructure.
-Potential subjects for this iteration include:
+These teams will build pipelines to analyze large datasets within a cloud infrastructure.
+The projects will be unveiled before the hackathon starts, and will build off of previous NCBI hackathons.

 After a brief organizational session, teams will spend three days addressing a challenging set of scientific problems related to a group of datasets.
 Participants will analyze and combine datasets in order to work on these problems.
 We will be writing code and solving problems.